Neutropenia: Pathophysiology

 Neutropenia fever can complicate the treatment of cancers.
 Observations of children noted that fungal infections are more likely to develop in those with neutropenia.
 Mortality increases during cancer treatments if neutropenia is also present.
 Congenital neutropenia is determined by blood neutrophil counts (absolute neutrophil counts or ANC) < 0.5 × 10^{9}/L and recurrent bacterial infections beginning very early in childhood.
 Congenital neutropenia is related to alloimmunization, sepsis, maternal hypertension, twin-to-twin transfusion syndrome, and Rh hemolytic disease.

 Diagnosis

-Neutropenia can be the result of a variety of consequences, including from certain types of drugs, environmental toxins, vitamin deficiencies, metabolic abnormalities, as well as cancer or infections.
+Neutropenia can be the result of a variety of consequences, including taking certain types of drugs, exposure to environmental toxins, vitamin deficiencies, metabolic abnormalities, as well as cancer, viral or bacterial infections.
 Neutropenia itself is a rare entity, but can be clinically common in oncology and immunocompromised individuals as a result of chemotherapy (drug-induced neutropenia).
 Additionally, acute neutropenia can be commonly seen from people recovering from a viral infection or in a post-viral state.
 Meanwhile, several subtypes of neutropenia exist which are rarer and chronic, including acquired (idiopathic) neutropenia, cyclic neutropenia, autoimmune neutropenia, and congenital neutropenia.